A Latent Space Model for Cognitive Social Structures Data: A latent space model for CSSs data

-We note that, while keeping the variance of the linear predictor constant is, in our experience, critical for good dimension selection performance, the specific value of 1 that we have chose to use as a default is not.
-In particular, if prior information was available on the baseline probability of a link (for example, through prior information on the density of the networks), the mean and the variance of $\theta_{i,i',j}$ could be tuned to reflect that prior information by slightly modifying the elicitation process we just described.
+We note that, while keeping the variance of the linear predictor constant is, in our experience, critical for good dimension selection performance, the specific value of 1 that we have chosen to use as a default is not.
+In particular, the mean and the variance of $\theta_{i,i',j}$ could be tuned to reflect prior information by slightly modifying the elicitation process we just described.